gaelfoppolo/gaelfoppolo.com/_meta/privacy.md

 #### Changes to this policy

 I may change this privacy policy from time to time by updating this page.
-The date that this policy was last updated is shown at the top of this page.
+The date that this policy was last updated is shown at the bottom of this page.

 #### Contact information